-For the most part, real estate agents request a 6% Realtor fee from every sale.
-For some sellers, that number seems daunting: a $234,000 sale makes the seller’s agent $14,040.
+In any case, for some sellers, that number seems daunting: on the median $313,500 sale, the seller’s agent makes $18,183.
 They see the number as excessive and resolve to negotiate the commission down by one or two percentage points.

-We wanted to know exactly where all of your hard earned cash goes, though, so we did extensive research and talked to a top real estate agent.
-We learned to trust the real estate agent when she says she needs a 6% cut because the portion of the commission that ends up in her pocket isn’t as big and flashy as we thought.
+We wanted to know exactly where all of your hard earned cash goes, though, so we did extensive research and talked to a top real estate agent on the matter.
+We learned to trust the real estate agent when she says she needs a 5.8% cut because what you get from a low commission agent by comparison doesn’t compare.
+In addition, the portion of the commission that ends up in her pocket is well earned and goes toward your home’s marketing costs.

-But is it worth paying the entire 6% real estate agent commission?
+Is it worth paying the entire 5.8% real estate agent commission?
 You bet, and here’s why.

-Unfortunately, your amazing seller’s agent doesn’t get to keep her entire commission.
-Think about the Realtor fee this way: if you paid any less than 6%, your Realtor would wind up with either no cash to advertise your place or no takeaway pay.
+So unfortunately, your amazing listing agent doesn’t get to keep her entire commission.
+Think about the Realtor® fee this way: if you paid any less than 6%, your agent would wind up with either no cash to advertise your place or no takeaway pay.
 Neither situation is ideal.

 We created this handy image so that you can really visualize what the payout is for your agent:

 Your seller’s agent takes away 1.5% of the money your home sold for.
-The median price of a home sale in September 2016 was $234,000, according to the National Association of Realtors, so that means your real estate agent gets $3,510 out of the average American home sale.
+The median price of a home sale in November 2020 was $313,500, according to the National Association of Realtors®, so that means your real estate agent gets $4,702.50 out of the average American home sale.

-We interviewed Elizabeth Weintraub, a seller’s agent in the top 1% of agents in Sacramento, CA, to understand where the agent commission really goes.
+We interviewed Elizabeth Weintraub, a listing agent who works with 70% more homes than the average agent in Sacramento, CA, to understand where the agent commission really goes.
 Out of the 1.5% of the sale the real estate agent is left with, Elizabeth uses 30% towards marketing costs for the property.
 At the end of the day, a big chunk of her real estate agent fee goes to marketing your house with only the best photographs, full color online and newspaper ads, or a creative email blast to generate activity at an open house.

 Why should you care?